Legend (Tangerine Dream soundtrack)

 Legend is the twenty-eighth major release and the eighth soundtrack album by the German band Tangerine Dream.
 It was released in 1986 for the North American theatrical version of the film Legend.
 It was released in the USA and Canada only.
 The film was written by William Hjortsberg, starred Tom Cruise, Mia Sara and Tim Curry, was produced by Arnon Milchan, directed by Ridley Scott and released domestically by Universal Studios.
 The album was released on compact disc on 15 August 1995 through Varese Sarabande.

 Background

-After a disappointing test screening with Jerry Goldsmith's original orchestral score, Scott decided to make changes to the film.
-Sidney Sheinberg, president of MCA (the parent company of Universal at the time), felt that the Goldsmith score would not appeal to the youth and pressed Scott for a new score.
-Tangerine Dream was contracted to complete a new, more contemporary score—-a job they completed in three weeks.
+After a disappointing test screening with Jerry Goldsmith's original orchestral score, Ridley Scott decided to make changes to the film.
+Sidney Sheinberg, president of MCA, the parent company of Universal at the time, felt that the Goldsmith score would not appeal to the youth and pressed Ridley Scott for a new score.
+Tangerine Dream was contracted to complete a new, more contemporary score—a job they completed in three weeks.
 Until 2002, only European audiences could see Legend with Goldsmith's score.

 Versions

 Several bootleg versions of the album exist, and vary in cover artwork to track listing as well as song length and titles.
-Many of the bootleg editions feature around twice as many songs as the original soundtrack, including those that were omitted from the original, such as the opening "Prologue".
+Many of the bootleg editions feature around twice as many songs as the original soundtrack, including those that were omitted from the original, such as the opening "Prologue."